Kaizen is the basis for "Lean" manufacturing processes made legendary by Toyota but widely applied now to many other industries.

-Dr. W. Edwards Deming was one of the key originators of these principals, and revisiting his original ideas is refreshing.
-I find them somewhat surprising in their bluntness and practicality - especially the emphasis they place on good leadership.
-They have wide application to almost any kind of business enterprise.
+Dr W. Edwards Deming was one of the key originators of these principles, and reading his original ideas is refreshing and somewhat surprising in their bluntness and practicality - and also in their wide application to almost any kind of business enterprise.

 - Create constancy of purpose toward improvement of product and service, with the aim to become competitive and to stay in business and to provide jobs.
 Have a clear philosophy - not just about money but about sustainability and job creation.